 Ellen has dedicated her professional career to improving the health and wellbeing of low-income communities of color.
 Prior to joining Urban Habitat, she was Executive Director of the California Pan-Ethnic Health Network (CPEHN) for 12 years.
-She serves on numerous boards and advisory committees, including: City of Oakland’s Park and Recreation Commission; the Board of Directors for the California Budget Project; and the Board of Directors of California Association of Nonprofits.
-She was an adjunct faculty member at San Francisco State University and received her Masters in Public Health from UCLA.
+She serves on numerous boards and advisory committees, including: City of Oakland’s Park and Recreation Commission and the Board of Directors for the East Bay Housing Organizations (EBHO) and the Asian Pacific Environmental Network (APEN).
+She received her Masters in Public Health from UCLA.

 Director of Policy and Advocacy Campaigns